johnha881/AWS-Projects/EventBridge-InProgress/README.md

    - Topic policies to limit who can publish and subscribe.
    - Serverside encryption on topics.
-   - IAM policies for access.
+   - IAM User, Roles and policies for access.

 ### SQS

+   - Least privilege to send and receieve events.
+   - IAM User, Roles and policies for access.
+   - SSL encryption of messages on flight.

+### Step Functions